Callywith College Support for Students on Mainstream Programmes

 - How we make our service inclusive

 All of the college computers / laptops benefit from Claro Read software to enable students who find reading or processing information a challenge to access the exact same resources as their peers.
-We also have access to Dragon software for those needing speech to text software.
+We also have access to voice to text software for those needing speech to text software.
 Support is available for students from 09:15 – 16:15 during term-time.
 All staff are trained in equality and diversity and inclusive practice is inherent across the college.

 - Staff SEND experience